septillion-git/QC2Control/README.md

 If you can, place the call to begin() (or setVoltage()) at the end of the setup().
 The handshake needs a fixed time but that already starts when the QC 2.0 source (and thus the Arduino) is turned on.
 So by doing begin() last you can do stuff while waiting.

 ## Full documentation
 Full documentation of all the methods of this library can be found inside the library located in `QC2Control\doc`.
-Just open `QC2Control\doc\index.html` to see all methods of FadeLed.
+Just open `QC2Control\doc\index.html` to see all methods of QC2Control.

 You can also view the documentation via [GitHub HTML Preview](https://htmlpreview.github.io/?https://github.com/septillion-git/QC2Control/blob/master/doc/index.html).